Chromecast’s ability to stream movies, TV shows, music, and more from any TV is pretty cool. You can also Cast from your computer to your TV.

-As well as the non-compatible video streaming services mentioned above, there are some exceptions.
+There are some exceptions.
 Some plugins don’t work reliably when you Cast a tab.
 These include Microsoft Silverlight, Quicktime, and VLC.
 Since some streaming services rely on Silverlight, they might not work at all—and Casting media rather than a tab won’t solve that problem.

 Ready with the content you want to Cast?
 Let’s get started.

-First, open the Chrome menu—the three dots next to your profile picture—and choose Cast from the dropdown menu.
+First, open the Chrome menu (the three dots next to your profile picture) and choose Cast from the dropdown menu.

 Choose the Chromecast you want to Cast to

 The dropdown will offer you a list of potential Cast targets.

 Choose your Chromecast.
 You’ll begin Casting right away.
 If not, switch the HDML channels on your TV until it appeears.

 Pinning the Cast button to the toolbar in Chrome